 Our answer is a resounding YES (obviously!), it’s not only relevant but crucial in business today.

 ‘But it’s old fashioned’, we hear you say.
 Yes, the word now seems old fashioned but it’s actually something we think about and use every day.
-Before the word ‘etiquette’ came into being, from the court of the French king Louis the XIV (1638-1715). we used the phrase ‘common courtesy’ to describe the very same set of polite behaviours and courtesy (common or otherwise).
-Treating people well is something we valued then, and now, and it will never be obsolete/out of date.
+Before the word ‘etiquette’ came into being, from the court of the French king Louis the XIV (1638-1715), we used the phrase ‘common courtesy’ to describe the very same set of polite behaviours and courtesy (common or otherwise).
+Treating people well is something we valued then, and now, and it will never be obsolete or out of date.

 ‘It doesn’t matter if I know which fork to use.’
 You’re right.
 It doesn’t.
 But etiquette isn’t about which fork to use, it’s about your ability to make others feel comfortable and valued, and it’s about: